 4.1 Trust Service Provider (TSP).
 DocuSign shall make commercially reasonable efforts to: (a) ensure it and its Affiliates’ data centers and information technology are secure and trustworthy; (b) verify each Signer’s name against a copy of a valid official ID document provided by Signer within the Service; and (c) ensure that electronic signatures created with the Service, subject to the Customer fulfilling its responsibilities under this Service Attachment, will conform with the definitions of advanced electronic signature set out in Article 3-11 of eIDAS.

 4.2 Certification Services.
 DocuSign France, in its capacity as CA and RA, shall be responsible for the proper functioning of the Service’s components and the compliance of its Certificate management system and procedures with the provisions set forth in applicable Certificate Policy(ies).
 DocuSign France shall technically manage the lifecycle of Certificates throughout their validity period in accordance with the terms and conditions defined in the applicable Certificate Policies.

 5.1 Revocation Generally.
-In its capacity as CA, DocuSign France enables Signer and/or Customer to report inaccurate Signer Information.
+In its capacity as CA, DocuSign France enables Signer to report inaccurate Signer Information.
 These reports are revocation requests.
-If DocuSign receives an authenticated online revocation request through the Personal Certificate Revocation Request Form (located at https://www.docusign.fr/revocation) from the Signer within the first nine (9) days after a Certificate is issued, DocuSign shall add Signer’s Certificate to the Certificate Revocation List maintained and published by the CA. If the DRA is made aware of inaccurate Signer Information, the DRA must report the incident as described in Section 6.
+If DocuSign receives an authenticated online revocation request through the Personal Certificate Revocation Request Form (located at https://www.docusign.fr/revocation) from the Signer within the first ten (10) days after a Certificate is issued, DocuSign shall add the Signer’s Certificate to the Certificate Revocation List maintained and published by the CA. If the DRA is made aware of inaccurate Signer Information, the DRA must report the incident as described in Section 6.

 6.2 Incident Report.
 Each Incident Report shall, at a minimum and as applicable, include: